PTI emerges single largest party in GB polls

 Results showed that the PTI won on nine seats followed by independent candidates who won six seats, PPP won four seats, PML-N, JUI-F, MWM and Islami Tehreek Pakistan of Sajid Ali Naqvi got one seat each.

-In GBA-22, independent candidate Mushtaq Hussain with 6,051 votes managed to beat his rival from PTI Muhammad Ibrahim Sanai, who could only get 4,945 votes.
+In GBA-22, independent candidate Mustaq Hussain with 6,051 votes managed to beat his rival from PTI Muhammad Ibrahim Sanai, who could only get 4,945 votes.

 Independent candidate Raja Nasir Ali Khan emerged victorious on GBA-10 (Skardu-IV) by securing 4,667 votes, Wazir Hassan of the PTI was runner-up with 3,344 votes.